Learn How the Thames Freeport Masterplan Is Being Shaped

 • Amenities

-Each theme sits within an overarching Strategic Masterplan, supported by three Cluster Plans focused on the tax sites at Ford Dagenham, Port of Tilbury, and DP World London Gateway.
+Each theme sits within an overarching Strategic Masterplan, which is supported by three Cluster Plans focused on the tax sites at Ford Dagenham, the Port of Tilbury and DP World London Gateway.

 Putting Local Communities at the Heart of the Plan

-Alongside the spatial work, we have carried out community engagement across the Freeport area to understand what matters most to residents.
-This has resulted in eight co-developed community priorities, which are now being used to guide the design of the Masterplan:
+Alongside the spatial work, community engagement has taken place across the Freeport area to understand what matters most to residents.
+This work has resulted in eight co-developed community priorities, which are now helping guide the design of the Masterplan.

 A Structured and Evidence-Led Process

-The Strategic Masterplan is created through a structured, iterative approach.
-Current work includes baseline analysis across:
+The Strategic Masterplan is being developed through a structured and iterative approach, and current work includes baseline analysis across several areas:

 • planning and land use